 I recently had the opportunity to go to Cuba on a group travel trip.
 This was my first group trip ever, and I was pleasantly surprised that I genuinely enjoyed myself!
 I was able to experience things I normally wouldn’t on my own, as well as learn from so many different people.
-Continue reading for a basic itinerary of the trip, a pros/cons list, and my overall impressions.
+Continue reading for the itinerary of the trip, a pros/cons list, and my overall impressions.

 BOOKING THE TRIP